jpedro/jpedro.github.io/stuff.md

   ends.
 Feels closer to reality than Billions.
 You could say, Billions is how see themselves.
 Succession how they really are.

-- Peep Show: another underrated cringe series but not for everyone.
+- Peep Show: another underrated cringe series.
+Not for everyone.
 Same creator as Succession.

 ## Sounds